TnTech-ECE/Spring2024-Base-Modular-Robot/Software/ReadMe.md

-For each of the sets of programs written, create a directory in the software folder.

-Each software folder must contain a readme file detailing

 ## Bluetooth Reveiver
 This code is for an ESP32.
 The reciever microcontroller needs to be connected to a laptop.
 The GUI can be ran to read sensor data when the Nav_Full code is ran.
 The code recieves the signal sent by the transmitter.